damiencarbery/quotes/quotes.md

 ---

 “The elevator to success is out of order.
-You’ll have to use the stairs… One step at a time.” - Rande Wilson
+You'll have to use the stairs… One step at a time.” - Rande Wilson

 ---